-- Fight Pregnancy Discrimination – No woman should lose her job — or be forced to take unpaid leave — simply because she is starting a family.
+- Bar pregnancy discrimination in the workplace – No woman should lose her job — or be forced to take unpaid leave — simply because she is starting a family.
 Sadly, today too many pregnant workers are forced out of their jobs because they are denied temporary, reasonable work modifications — like sitting on a stool, carrying a water bottle or getting a break from lifting heavy boxes.
 Without these temporary accommodations, some women may place their health and pregnancies at risk.
-Tell your state representative to stand up to pregnancy discrimination by supporting House Bill 8.
+Tell Governor Quinn to sign HB 8 into law!

 For up-to-the-minute action alerts, follow us: